pilgrimlyieu/CPL-Project-RAMFShell/README.md

 ls /home
 ls: cannot access '/home': No such file or directory cat /home/ubuntu/.bashrc
-cat: cannot access '/home/ubuntu/.bashrc': No such file or directory cat /
+cat: /home/ubuntu/.bashrc: No such file or directory cat /
 cat: /: Is a directory
 mkdir /home